angular/angular/aio/content/guide/deployment.md

 2. Copy _everything_ within the output folder (`dist/` by default) to a folder on the server.

 3. Configure the server to redirect requests for missing files to `index.html`.
-Learn more about server-side redirects [below](guide/deployment#fallback).
+Learn more about server-side redirects [below](#fallback).

 This is _not_ a production deployment.
-It's not optimized and it won't be fast for users.
+It's not optimized, and it won't be fast for users.
 It might be good enough for sharing your progress and ideas internally with managers, teammates, and other stakeholders.
 For the next steps in deployment, see [Optimize for production](#optimize).

 {@a deploy-to-github}